LiskArchive/lisk-sdk/framework/README.md

 ### Running Tests

-Starting from version `1.6.0`, Lisk Core will be using [Jest](https://jestjs.io) as its main test runner and gradually deprecate [mocha](https://mochajs.org).
-Since rewriting all existing mocha tests is not feasible at the moment, we are going to have two test runners in our code base:
+Starting from version `1.6.0`, Lisk Framework will be using [Jest](https://jestjs.io) as its main test runner with gradual deprecation of [mocha](https://mochajs.org).
+Since rewriting all existing mocha tests is not feasible at the moment, we have two test runners in our code base:

 - Modules (all source code under `framework/src/modules` folder) will be tested using `mocha` and test files should be located under `framework/test/mocha`.
 - Framework (all of the source files but `framework/src/modules`) will be tested using `jest` and test files should be located under `framework/test/jest`.